-On February 22, 2021, Alaris made an initial contribution of US\$30.0 million into 3E which consisted of US\$22.5 million of preferred equity as well as US\$7.5 million placed in an escrow account to be funded into additional preferred units in two additional tranches, once additional performance thresholds are met by 3E.
-Both additional tranches were released from escrow during 2021 and transferred to additional preferred equity.
-Alaris is entitled to an initial annual distribution of US\$4.2 million on the total preferred equity investment of US\$30.0 million.
-The distribution from 3E will reset +/- 6% annually based on the change in gross profit, with the first reset commencing in January 2022.
-The reset commencing in January 2022 applies to US\$24.3 million of the total US\$30.0 million initial investment based on the timing of the first of two tranches from escrow during 2021.
+Note 1 - The investment in 3E on February 22, 2021 was an initial contribution of US\$30.0 million; however, initially there was US\$22.5 million of preferred equity and US\$7.5 million placed into escrow to be funded into additional preferred units in two additional tranches once additional performance thresholds were met.
+These thresholds were met during the remainder of 2021 and therefore the total preferred equity investment is US\$30.0 million, with an initial annualized distribution of US\$4.2 million.